hr7657316/Betify/flutter-front-end-so-wow/README.md

-# EigenBet: Decentralized Prediction Markets Platform with AVS Integration
+# Betify: Decentralized Prediction Markets Platform with AVS Integration

 ## Project Overview

-EigenBet is an advanced decentralized prediction market platform built on Ethereum's Layer 2 networks, with integrated AVS (Automated Verification Services) for secure and reliable market resolution.
+Betify is an advanced decentralized prediction market platform built on Ethereum's Layer 2 networks, with integrated AVS (Automated Verification Services) for secure and reliable market resolution.
 The platform allows users to create, participate in, and trade prediction market outcomes across a variety of categories including crypto, finance, sports, politics, and technology.

 This repository contains the Flutter-based frontend implementation that provides a seamless and intuitive interface for interacting with prediction markets across mobile, desktop, and web platforms.